 The value of various assets declines over time when used in a business.
 As a result, D&A are expenses that allocate the cost of an asset over its useful life.
 Depreciation involves tangible assets such as buildings, machinery, and equipment, whereas amortization involves intangible assets such as patents, copyrights, goodwill, and software.
 D&A reduces net income in the income statement.
-However, we add this back in the cash flow statement to adjust net income, because these are non-cash expenses.
-In other words, no cash was involved.
+However, we add this back into the cash flow statement to adjust net income because these are non-cash expenses.
+In other words, no cash transactions are involved.

 Less: Changes in working capital

 Working capital represents the difference between a company’s current assets and current liabilities.
 Any changes in current assets (other than cash) and current liabilities affect the cash balance in operating activities.

 For instance, when a company buys more inventory, current assets increase.
 This positive change in inventory is subtracted from net income because it is seen as a cash outflow.
 It’s the same case for accounts receivable.
 When it increases, it means the company sold their goods on credit.
 There was no cash transaction, so accounts receivable is also subtracted from net income.

 On the other hand, if a current liability item such as accounts payable increases, this is considered a cash inflow, because the company has more cash to keep in its business.
 This is then added to net income.